Best Drones With a Camera

 Capabilities in the Air

 Once the drone takes off and is in the air, the fun will truly begin.
 But, several design features need to be in order to get the most out of the experience.
-For starters, a very important amount to be aware of is the maximum distance that the drone can remain functional before losing its reception.
-Top-of-the-line drones will allow you to control them for multiple miles, while others north or south of 1000 meters.
-While in the air, though, how about certain technology such as an obstacle avoidance system, GPS functionality, or automatic flight assistant?
+For starters, a very important feature to be aware of is the maximum distance that the drone can fly and still remain functional, before losing its reception.
+Top-of-the-line drones will allow you to control them for multiple miles, while others, only North or South of 1,000 meters.
+While in the air, though, how about certain technology such as an obstacle avoidance system, GPS functionality, or automatic flight assistance?

-Let’s start with the obstacle avoidance system which is exactly what it sounds, the drone being programmed to detect objects in its sight and avoiding them.
+Let’s start with the obstacle avoidance system, which is exactly what you think it is.
+The drone is programmed to detect objects in its sight and avoid them.
 If the drone is two miles away from you, it may see an obstacle that you do not.
+To preserve the life and durability of your drone, this is an important feature.
+Whether it be a bird or a plane, it’s definitely not something that you want to collide with.
 Then, there is GPS technology.
-For drones, this is used to provide a safer and more accurate flight, as it can lock onto satellites in the sky for navigation.
-Also, something as simple as an automatic return home feature is convenient so the drone knows exactly where to go when it comes back to you.
+Developed in 1973 by U.S military, this type of GPS finds your location by collecting signals from orbiting satellites and providing you with an exact position within a few meters.
+For drones, this is used to provide a safer and more accurate flight, as it locks onto satellites in the sky for navigation.
+Also, automatic flight assistance is very convenient.
+Having the option of an automatic return home feature is convenient, so the drone knows exactly where to go when it comes back to you.

 The Battery and Its Flight Time

 If you have never done research on drones with cameras, you may be surprised when you start to analyze the maximum flight times of the best drones.
-The surprising aspect is the amount is probably much lower than you would expect.
+You may be surprised to learn that the amount is much lower than you would expect.
 After all, is 28 minutes of maximum flight time honestly amazing?
 It may not seem like it but this is actually as good as it gets for this technology.
-So, do not shake your head when you see this time between 20 to 30 minutes because that is where the top models land.
+So, do not shake your head when you see flight times between twenty and thirty minutes because that is where the top models land, for now.

-Past this number, you can also analyze the battery itself; which will usually be measured in mAh.
+Past this number, you can also analyze the battery itself; which will usually be measured in mAh (milliamp hour).
 This is used to describe the energy charge of a battery and how long it will last before needing to be recharged.
-Clearly, the higher the better and anything below 1000 is not going to last too long.
+Clearly, the higher the better, and anything below 1,000 is not going to last for too long.

 The Overall Construction and Durability

-Despite any technology that is included in a drone, including obstacle avoidance systems that detect oncoming objects and avoid them, crashes and collisions are nearly inevitable.
-As such, you may want to invest in a model that is capable of withstanding them without needing replacement parts.
-Assess the overall build and if any users have experienced durability issues.
+Along with all of the technology that is included in a drone, including obstacle avoidance systems that detect oncoming objects and avoid them, crashes and collisions are nearly inevitable.
+As such, you may want to invest in a model that is capable of withstanding an accident without needing replacement parts.
+It is advisable to assess the overall build and research to see if any users have experienced durability issues.
 Of course, this is the many reasons why spending extra money on a top-end model is worth it as you may get a workmanship that consists of magnesium-alloy and carbon fiber.

 But, lightness and portability can also be important.
-Drones are meant to be taken anywhere and those that do not fold up or pack down in any way can be a hassle to transport.
-The same concept applies with lightness but be careful, you need to assess how they perform in the wind.
+Drones are meant to be portable and those that do not fold up or pack down in any way can be a hassle to transport.
+The same concept applies with lightness.
+It is important to keep in mind that the lighter the drone, the flimsier the device will perform in the wind.
 Cheaper models may wobble around and be unstable in furious winds and you never know what Mother Nature has up her sleeve on a given afternoon.

 If There is Live Footage

 But, the manner in which this is achieved is also important.
 Some drones will come with a controller that includes a touchscreen with the live video feed.
 However, others will require you to download an application on either your smartphone or tablet.
-While this method is still not much of an issue for most of you, it is if you do not own a smart device and it may not possess the range of the video transmission technology.
+While this method is still not much of an issue for most people, it can become and issue if you do not own a smart device or if the one you own doesn’t possess the range of the video transmission technology.

 Q: What Drones Need to be Registered?

-The simple answer to this question is basically every single drone that you will ever own.
-Granted that your drone is heavier than 0.55 pounds, the Federal Aviation Administration (FAA) requires you to register it.
+Simply put, every single drone that you will ever own needs to be registered.
+Granted that your drone is heavier than .55 pounds, the Federal Aviation Administration (FAA) requires you to register it.
 They mandated this law back in late-2015 and it actually got shut down last year but alas, it became reinstated by President Donald Trump a few months ago.
 Question is, why does the FAA insist on making Americans register their drones?

 They state that they do so for safety reasons and the good news is that the registration process is fairly painless.
-But, there is a $5 fee when you do this (which some people will think is absurd).
-However, if you want to fly your drone in the United States then this is the necessary process you must take.
+But, there is a $5 fee, per aircraft, and the registration is valid for three years.
+The registration process is also to ensure that anyone who will be flying a drone is aware of the rules and regulations.
+Some example rules include no flying over 400 feet, no drones over 55 pounds, no flying faster than 100mph, you may only fly in daylight or civil twilight, and you may not fly directly over people.
+This may sound like a pain, but if you want to fly your drone in the United States then this is the necessary process you must take.

 Q: Are Drones Allowed in State Parks?

 Now that you have your drone registered and ready to go, there are some other regulations that you must abide by.
-Take for example state parks and other public locations such as recreational areas, historical parks and beaches.
-For your concern, do these locations set forth any restrictions when it comes to drones?
-Well, it truly depends on which state you are in and what their regulations are.
-For example, as the California Department of Parks and Recreation states, drones are allowed in their state parks, state beaches, and state recreational areas.
+Take for example state parks and other public locations such as recreational areas, historical parks, and beaches.
+It is important for you to research whether or not these locations set forth any restrictions when it comes to drones.
+It truly depends on which state you are in and what their regulations are.
+For example, the California Department of Parks and Recreation states that drones are allowed in their state parks, state beaches, and state recreational areas.

 However, some locations may have posted orders that prohibit them.
 Such reasons could include protecting a threatened species or a feeling of a potential threat to cultural or natural recourses.
-To be 100 percent sure, check with your local district about the rules relating to drone-usage in specific areas.
+It is always best to be sure and check with your local district about the rules relating to drone-usage in specific areas.
+The penalty for flying a drone in a restricted zone can vary.
+Depending on the severity of your invasion, you can get away with a warning, the confiscation of your drone, or a fine between $400 and $2,000.

 Q: Are There Countries Where Drones are Illegal?